 Many of the songs on ‘soil’ have been fermenting for years.
-The lush lead single, ‘bless ur heart’, started to form in 2009 when White was a senior at Philadelphia’s University of the Arts.
+The lush lead single, ‘bless ur heart’, started to form in 2009 when Wise was a senior at Philadelphia’s University of the Arts.
 It took him nine years of personal and musical growth to reach the version that concludes his personal album.
 In some ways, however, the process of fermentation goes back even further.
-White’s extraordinary sound has been developing since his childhood in Baltimore, where he was immersed in the music of the Christian church, when he began to formally hone his voice at age eleven.
+Wise’s extraordinary sound has been developing since his childhood in Baltimore, where he was immersed in the music of the Christian church, when he began to formally hone his voice at age eleven.

 White wasn’t initially interested in classical vocal training.
 When his mother asked him if he wanted to try out for the Maryland State Boys Choir, he responded with a firm no. But that didn’t matter to his mother, who had already signed him up for an audition anyway.
 “As an 11-year-old, I was like, ‘I can’t believe you!’
 But she was like, ‘Boy, you are the child and I am the mother.’
 So I went, I auditioned, and I ended up loving it.”